TooTallNate/node-applescript/README.md

 ================

 A high-level way to execute AppleScript code through NodeJS, and retrieve the result as a native JavaScript object.
-In reality, this module is just a simple wrapper around the OS X `osascript` command.
+Underneath the hood, this module is just a simple wrapper around the OS X `osascript` command.

 ### Why?